Rated: E · Essay · Experience · #2225918

 Memoirs of a young 1970s Mountain Climber

-When I was about eight years old, I went to a local catholic primary school taught by both Nuns and lay people (non-nuns).
+When I was about eight years old, I attended a local catholic primary school, taught by both Nuns and lay people (non-nuns).
 The year was broken up into three terms.
-At the beginning of each term, our teacher would ask each pupil to stand at the front of the class and regale the rest with what they did during the holidays.
+At the beginning of each term, our teacher would ask the pupils to stand at the front of the class and read out essays about what they had done during the holidays.

 The other kids in my class always seemed to have far more exciting adventures and antics to share, making my stories appear to attract less interest.
 I got sick of this and started suspecting that they were merely making up these tales just to impress the class.
 It occurred to me, at the time, that the obvious solution would be to spice my holiday antics up with a few white lies, or at least exaggerations.

-So the very next chance I got, I concocted a story that I thought would be interesting.
-Unfortunately I made it a little too interesting and found myself getting into a bit of trouble for it.
-It accounted how my family and I climbed Mount Everest, along with our grandfather (despite the grandparents of both my Mother and Father having long ago passed away).
+So, the very next chance I got, I concocted a story that I thought would be interesting.
+Unfortunately, I made it a little too interesting and found myself getting into a bit of trouble for it.
+I accounted how my family and I climbed Mount Everest, along with our grandfather (despite him having passed away long ago).

 In essence it told the tale of how we climbed the mountain one afternoon, stayed the night in our tent and sleeping bags and then returned the next morning.
-I clearly remember drawing an illustration of my brother and I playing on the swings, in a park half way up the mountain, whilst our parents and (late) Granddad had a rest.
+I clearly remember drawing an illustration of my brother and me playing on the swings, in a park halfway up the mountain, whilst our parents and (late) Granddad had a rest.
 I bet you didn't know Mt Everest had swings on it.

-The barrage of questions became a little too much to bear and I found myself getting tongue tied trying to explain the route we took, but I could not bring myself to admit I had made it all up.
-The class went for a trip to the local library and on the way I was able to add more details of the climb and how the swings and park did not have any snow on it, and the planting of the family flag on the summit not far from where Hillary's flag.
-I also told them I could see our school from there but it looked so tiny.
+The barrage of questions became a little too much to bear and I found myself getting tongue tied trying to explain the route we took, but I could not bring myself to tell the truth.
+The class went for a trip to the local library and on the way, I was able to add more details of the climb and how the swings and park did not have any snow on it, and the planting of the family flag on the summit not far from Hillary's flag.
+I also told them I could see our school from there, but it looked so tiny.
 I told them that I accidently left my camera behind on the summit so I could not show them any photographs of our adventure.

-Finally threatened with the choice of either coming clean or having the teacher ring my parents for confirmation of the climb, I confessed to have made eye while thing up.
-Despite receiving a couple of swats on my the palm of my hand with a wooden ruler for telling lies, it was a relief to have such a weight off my shoulders.
+Finally threatened with the choice of either coming clean or having the teacher ring my parents for confirmation of the climb, I confessed to have made the whole thing up.
+Despite receiving a couple of swats on the palm of my hand with a wooden ruler for telling lies, it was a relief to have such a weight off my shoulders.